-After several years of planning and a complete remodel of the Museum of Making Music’s physical space, we invite you to celebrate our grand reopening to the public on June 15!
+After several years of planning and a complete remodel of the Museum of Making Music’s physical space, we invite you to discover the newly renovated Museum.
+As of June 15, we are now open to the public!

 The Museum of Making Music is an inviting and engaging place for families and individuals alike.
 It’s a destination.
 A place of inquiry.
 A place of discovery.
 A place where the creative relationship between people, musical instruments, and music is explored.
 And a place where your imagination takes flight.